• Skip to primary navigation

 A surprisingly straightforward recipe for making classic homemade ravioli filled with creamy ricotta and vibrant spinach.
 Achieve tender pasta pillows for a rewarding and delicious meal.

-Prep Time 1 hour 30 minutes
+Prep Time 1 hour hr 30 minutes mins

-Cook Time 5 minutes
+Cook Time 5 minutes mins

-Total Time 1 hour 35 minutes
+Total Time 1 hour hr 35 minutes mins

-Course Main Course, Pasta
+Course: Main Course, Pasta

-Cuisine Italian, Italian-Inspired
+Cuisine: Italian, Italian-Inspired

 Equipment